You clean to keep your home clean and tidy, while you may be creating chaos in your own body.

 -

-Contraceptives and other medicines
+Contraceptives and other medications

 -